chriskirknielsen/chriskirknielsen.com/src/en/pages/about.md

 <p class="about-quotebox" data-about="personal">My English accent is weird and kind of all over the place.</p>

 <p>
 I mostly grew up in Lyon, France, to Danish parents.
 I did spend a year in Australia as a kid, speaking English with an Aussie accent, and even held a baby koala.
 As a result, <strong>three languages</strong> keep overriding each other; it's not confusing at all.
 I do know a decent amount of Italian but lose all composure speaking to natives — <em lang="it" class="about-emoji" data-emoji="🤌">che peccato!</em> I studied Japanese in high-school, at peak slacking-off mentality, so I'm not good at it, but DuoLingo is <del>trying</del> threatening to help.
-Anyways, I like languages!
+Anyways, I find languages fascinating!
 </p>

 ## Speaking of skills…

 I am a professional, as proven by the fact I have a [LinkedIn profile](https://www.linkedin.com/in/chriskirknielsen/) that I ignore.
-I can *program in HTML, CSS,* JavaScript, PHP, and MySQL, I favour the **Jamstack** for static sites, like Eleventy or Hugo, but I'm equally comfortable with a **WordPress** setup, all versioned in repositories.
+I can *program in HTML, CSS,* JavaScript, PHP, and MySQL; I favour the **Jamstack** for static sites, like Eleventy or Hugo, but I'm equally comfortable with a **WordPress** setup, all versioned in repositories.
 You'll also find that the **Adobe Creative Suite** is dear to me; my usual suspects are Photoshop, Illustrator, and After Effects.
 Oh, and I'm a French/Danish dual-citizen, and a US "Green Card" holder.

 ## Fancy a chat?

 <p data-about="contact">
 If you got through this and thought “Wow I need to talk to Chris!”, I’ll take the compliment.
-You can send me a tweet <a href="https://twitter.com/ckirknielsen">@ckirknielsen</a>, or email me if needed at <code>chriskirknielsen[at]gmail[dot]com</code>!
+You can send me a tweet <a href="https://twitter.com/ckirknielsen">@ckirknielsen</a>, or email me if needed at <code>chriskirknielsen<wbr>[at]gmail[dot]com</code>!
 </p>

 <p class="about-quotebox">Unknown phone numbers give me anxiety.</p>